The Logo Creation Process

 Occasionally, there is a perfect "model" available for the logo; perhaps a favorite pet or valuable show prospect.
 A drawing can be created from a photo of the subject, or a photo can be used as a guide.
 The photo of Freedom, an American Hairless Terrier, was the basis of this logo.

 Regardless of the presence of a photo, the logo process is begun with rough drafts (below).
 The drafts are done for position, and variations on theme.
 The important aspect of the draft is to create a clear path to follow in the progression of the project.
-The client will receive up to 12 drafts for design included in the basic cost.
-If further drafts are required for a decision, they will be priced additionally in counts of 6.
+The client will receive up to a combined total of 12 drafts for design, or changes to the selected draft, included in the basic cost.
+If further drafts or changes are required for a decision, they will be priced additionally per draft or change.

 It is great to live in the age of computers, but drawings are still created as they have been for years.
 The pencil draft, above left, is the beginning of the actual drawing for the dog in the logo.
 It is then positioned with the draft, above center, for the text set up.
 If the set up is as the client has envisioned, the actual drawing begins, above right.
 It often takes different variations to arrive at the perfect set up, so other draft ideas can be explored.